michaelchin/plate-model-manager/README.md

 ![platforms](https://anaconda.org/conda-forge/plate-model-manager/badges/platforms.svg)
 ![downloads](https://anaconda.org/conda-forge/plate-model-manager/badges/downloads.svg)

-Originally the plate-model-manager was designed for [GPlately](https://github.com/GPlates/gplately).
+Originally the `plate-model-manager` was designed for [GPlately](https://github.com/GPlates/gplately).
 Later, it was found also useful in other scenarios and contexts.
-The plate-model-manager downloads and manages the plate reconstruction model files.
-It is a dataset manager for plate tectonic reconstruction models, similar to NPM or Conda for software packages.
+The `plate-model-manager` downloads and manages the plate reconstruction model files.
+It is a dataset manager for plate tectonic reconstruction models, similar to [NPM](https://www.npmjs.com/) or [Conda](https://anaconda.org/anaconda/conda) for software packages.

 Have you ever wondered where to get the plate tectonic reconstruction models for your research?
-Are you tired of downloading files from Internet manually and specify file paths when calling PyGPlates functions?
-If the answer is yes, you probably want to check out this plate-model-manager Python module.
+Are you tired of downloading files from Internet manually and specify file paths when calling [PyGPlates](https://www.gplates.org/docs/pygplates/) functions?
+If the answer is yes, you probably want to check out this `plate-model-manager` Python module.

 ### How to install

 `pip install plate-model-manager`

+or

+`conda install conda-forge::plate-model-manager`

+For more information regarding installation, visit [this page](https://michaelchin.github.io/plate-model-manager/latest/installation.html)

 ### How to use

-#### Basic Usage
+Visit [this page](https://michaelchin.github.io/plate-model-manager/latest/basic_usages.html) to see how to use the `plate-model-manager` package in assorted scenarios.

 👉 The Python code below downloads the "Muller2019" model into local folder "plate-models-data-dir" and returns the rotation file's location.